TruStem Cell Therapy™ for Parkinson's Disease

 Accredited Surgical Centers for enhanced procedural and patient safety

-Targeted administration methods that direct stem cells toward specific
+Targeted administration methods that direct stem cells toward specific areas of damage.

 Skilled Patient Advocates who are trained to provide truthful, realistic expectations resulting from stem cell therapy.
 We do not make outlandish promises of cures or inaccurate claims related to improvement rates.